Skip to content

 NordVPN

-NordVPN looks better in my eyes.
+NordVPN looks better in our eyes.
 Its modern look gives out the impression of a high-tech VPN, which NordVPN really is.
-You have the server list on the left and one click on the server location connects you to a server in the country you want which is pretty clever.
+You have the server list on the left, and one click on the server location connects you to a server in the country you want, which is pretty clever.

 Compared to CyberGhost, NordVPN packs a lot more features – for better or for worse.
-Its Settings menu, much like CyberGhost, is a bit of a mess, although you get separate menus for functions like kill switch and split tunneling, which I appreciate.
+Its Settings menu, much like CyberGhost’s, is a bit of a mess, although you get separate menus for functions like kill switch and split tunneling, which we appreciate.

 We should also mention obfuscated servers that are now easy to enable directly from the server list without manually using OpenVPN TCP.
 In addition, the protocol options are placed in the Connection menu.
-Advanced features like Threat Protection and Security Score are on the home screen.
+Advanced features like Threat Protection Pro and Dark Web Monitor are on the home screen.

 Visit NordVPN